West Marine Bankruptcy: $549.2M in Debt, Dual-Track Plan Targets July Confirmation

 | Unsecured trade & lease | — | $119.9 million | — | — |

 Within the Term Loan stack, the First Day Declaration identifies Tranche B at approximately $146.8 million initial principal and Tranche C at approximately $700,876 initial principal, with Tranche A senior in priority to the junior tranches.
 ABL liens are senior on ABL Priority Collateral and junior on Term Loan Priority Collateral; the reverse is true for the Term Loan Facility.
-Filing-day trade coverage put the funded-debt figure at approximately $550 million.
+Filing-day analysis framed the case as a $549.2 million dual-track restructuring on a 95-day clock.

 No DIP, Cash Collateral Only, and a Weekly Sweep to the ABL Agent